 What is Drone Technology and Applications

-Exploring the technology behind drones, or unmanned aerial vehicles (UAVs), and the wide range of applications they are used for today, from photography to delivery.
+Exploring the technology behind drones, or unmanned aerial vehicles (UAVs), and the wide range of applications they are used for today, from photography.

 Drone technology has taken off in a big way over the past decade, evolving from niche hobbyist gadgets into powerful tools used across countless industries.
 A drone, technically known as an unmanned aerial vehicle (UAV), is an aircraft without a human pilot on board.
 Its flight is controlled either autonomously by onboard computers or by a remote control on the ground.